HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/assettracker-hardware.md

 You must [contact our support team](https://system.hyperviewhq.com/helpdesk) to get access to the latest vendor configuration software and documentation.
 :::

 - The Gateway uses port 5656/TCP for management and configuration.
 The configuration must be done using the supplied tool.
-It is strongly recommended that the tool be on the same network segment as the gateway to minimize network related issues.
+It is strongly recommended that the tool be on the same network segment as the Gateway to minimize network related issues.

 - The Gateway communicates with the data collector over port 1883/TCP.
-Communication is from the gateway to the Data Collector.
+Communication is from the Gateway to the Data Collector.
 The {ref}`Data Collector setup documentation<Setting-up-data-collectors-doc>` has more information on the network requirements.

 ### AssetTracker Strip sizing